shettyharshita08/weather-api/README.md

 ## HATEOAS Principles
 - The API follows HATEOAS principles.
 It includes links to related resources in the response.
 For example, the response for the `/v1/weather/getWeatherByCity?city={city}` endpoint includes links to the `/v1/weather/getAllWeatherByCity?city={city}` endpoint.

-## Design Patterns
-This project utilizes several design patterns:
-- **Factory Pattern:** Used for creating weather data objects from the external weather API.
-- **Singleton Pattern:** Ensures a single instance of `WeatherClient` for API communication.
-- **Strategy Pattern:** Handles different weather data processing strategies.
-- **Dependency Injection:** A Spring framework feature, allowing for inversion of control.
-- **Model-View-Controller (MVC):** `WeatherController` (Controller), `WeatherClient` and `WeatherDetailsService` (Model) handle the business logic, and the views are the responses sent to the client.